 Facts: Phoneme sensitivity is innate as all babies need it in order to acquire spoken language, but they are not consciously aware of this ability.
 Humans are not biologically 'wired' to be consciously aware of the phoneme level of speech and the natural unit of speech perception and production is the syllable.
 PA is 'not an outcome of cognitive maturation or exposure to language' (Rice/Brooks p54), PA is only necessary when learning to read and spell involves using an alphabet code.
 This is confirmed by research which found that people

 who read and write using non-alphabetic writing systems lack phonemic awareness (Kerr p103-4); studies, 'show the strong impact of the type of writing system and type of instruction on the development of phonemic awareness -an environmental effect, and restates the point that you do not acquire this aptitude unless you need it' (D.McGuinness WCCR p135).
-Whilst a tiny minority do acquire a good level of PA seemingly effortlessly, intuiting the alphabetic principle and the code through a lucky combination of nature and nurture, most students need to receive direct and discrete, systematic synthetic phonics instruction (i.e. working with sounds and letters at the level of the phoneme) in order to become fully proficient in this area.
+Whilst a tiny minority do acquire a good level of PA seemingly effortlessly, acquiring the alphabetic principle, the code and skills through a lucky combination of nature and nurture, most students need to receive direct and discrete, systematic synthetic phonics instruction (i.e. working with sounds and letters at the level of the phoneme) in order to become fully proficient in this area.
 'Phoneme analysis sufficient to be able to decode is acquired much more rapidly in the context of print than in isolation' (D.McGuinness.
 Response to Hulme).
-As a consequence of normal genetic variation (D.McGuinness WCCR p151), early hearing problems or faulty initial teaching of reading (either of the former in combination with the latter can result in a strongly visual reading reflex) some students find learning to consciously recognise and manipulate phonemes rather more difficult than the majority of the population.
+As a consequence of normal genetic variation (D.McGuinness WCCR p151), early hearing problems or faulty initial teaching of reading (either of the former in combination with the latter can result in a strongly visual reading reflex) some students find learning to consciously recognise and manipulate individual phonemes rather more difficult than the majority of the population.
 The opaque English alphabet code exacerbates their lack of aptitude, as does on-going mixed methods teaching.
 Fortunately, modern synthetic phonics whole-class and intervention programmes have been specially designed to render the English alphabet code transparent for initial teaching.

 Myth: Children who fail to discover how to read from embedded phonics instruction and remain phonemically unaware, despite having an average or higher IQ and good spoken language comprehension, are likely to have a specific learning difficulty, dyslexia.
 Those who continue to struggle despite receiving conventional remediation (commonly, specialist 'dyslexia' teaching using the Orton Gillingham approach) have the most severe form of the condition, pejoratively described as 'treatment resisters' by dyslexia professionals.